The 20 Most Fun Colleges In America

 State College, Pennsylvania

-Penn State, last year's No. 1 school on our list, always packs house parties and has a thriving bar scene during the year, but the school really heats up on game days, when students come out to support their beloved Nittany Lions.
+Penn State, last year's number one school on our list, always packed house parties and a thriving bar scene during the year, but the school really heats up on game days, when students come out to support their beloved Nittany Lions.

-Although drinking traditions like State Patty's Day -- a student-driven alternative to Saint Patrick's Day -- have recently come under attack, it doesn't change the fact that Penn State still has an awesome mix of sports, Greek life, and a great overall social scene.
+Although drinking traditions like State Patty's Day -- a student-driven alternative to Saint Patrick's Day -- have come under attack recently, it doesn't change the fact that Penn State still has an awesome mix of sports, Greek life, and a great overall social scene.

 Clemson, South Carolina